Erasmus+ Europe

 The contact person from MU is to deliver to the CZS no later than 3 working days after the departure of the practitioner:

-- All tickets and air tickets including boarding passes (to Brno and back) to show the true travel costs.
+- All tickets and air tickets including boarding passes (to Brno and back) to prove travel costs.